sguzunov/docs/docs/getting-started/02_how-to/02_rebrand-glue42/02_functionality/functionality.md

 It's possible to install multiple versions of [**Glue42 Enterprise**](https://glue42.com/enterprise/) on the same machine.
 If you plan on supporting multiple installations, ensure that the different versions are installed in separate folders, and use relative paths in the `system.json` configuration file in order to avoid data overwriting.

-*Note that the [MS Office Connectors](../../../../connectors/ms-office/overview/index.html) are integrated with the registered MS Office application at installation time.
+*Note that the [MS Office Connectors](../../../../connectors/ms-office/overview/index.html) are integrated with the registered MS Office app at installation time.
 This means that only their last-installed version will be available.*

 ### Global Protocol Handler